cfw-guide/dsi.cfw.guide/_pages/en_US/faq.md

   - If you are moving from DSiMenu++ or SRLoader, rename `sd:/_nds/SRLoader` or `sd:/_nds/DSiMenuPlusPlus` to `sd:/_nds/TWiLightMenu` & delete `53524C41` (and `534C5254`, if exists) at `sd:/title/00030015`
   - Starting with v6.8.3, DS game saves are stored in a `saves` folder in the exact same location as the DS (`.nds`) ROMs.
 Please move them to that folder before updating
   - Starting with v12.0.0, please convert any photos for the DSi theme to `.png`
-  - The Wood UI (aka Acekard) theme has been temporarily  removed, due to buggyness.
+  - The Wood UI (aka Acekard) theme has been temporarily  removed, due to bugginess.
 - **nds-bootstrap** - Copy `nds-bootstrap-hb-release.nds` & `nds-bootstrap-release.nds` to the `_nds` folder on the root of your SD card
   - If you use TWiLight Menu++, there is a high chance that the latest nds-bootstrap release is included with TWiLight Menu++
 - **GodMode9i, dumpTool, MakeForwarder** - Follow the instructions used to download them